North Warwickshire and Bedworth: Boundaries

-The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.
+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged but changed the name to include Bedworth.

 The constituency since 2010 has all but two wards of North Warwickshire.

 History

 1832–1885

 The North Warwickshire constituency was created for the 1832 general election, when the Great Reform Act divided the former Warwickshire constituency into two new divisions: North Warwickshire and South Warwickshire.

 Under the Redistribution of Seats Act 1885, North Warwickshire was abolished for the 1885 general election, when Warwickshire was divided into four new single-member constituencies: Rugby, Stratford-on-Avon, Nuneaton and Tamworth.

 1983–present

 The second iteration of the North Warwickshire county constituency was created for the 1983 general election, replacing outlying parts of the Meriden and Nuneaton constituencies.
 The seat was won by Francis Maude of the Conservative Party at the 1983 general election, who held it until 1992, when it was taken by Mike O'Brien of Labour.
 Labour held the seat comfortably until 2010.

 On 8 March 2007, former Army Officer and polar explorer Dan Byles was selected at an open primary to contest North Warwickshire for the Conservative Party.
-At the 2010 general election, Byles won the seat off Mike O'Brien by just 54 votes, making him the Conservative Member of Parliament with the smallest majority in the country.
+At the 2010 general election, Byles won the seat from Mike O'Brien by just 54 votes, making him the Conservative Member of Parliament with the smallest majority in the country.
 However, a strong Conservative performance during the latter part of the decade saw the seat become safer for the Conservatives – the result in 2019 being akin to a safe Conservative seat.
 This trend was reversed when the newly named seat was won by Labour's Rachel Taylor at the 2024 general election.